Hydra: Resilient and Highly Available Remote Memory: Architecture

-{\name} {\daemon} manages a machine's local memory and exposes them to the remote {\host} in terms of fixed-size ($SlabSize$) memory slabs.
+{\daemon} manages a machine's local memory and exposes them to the remote {\host} in terms of fixed-size ($SlabSize$) memory slabs.
 Different slabs can belong to different machines' {\host}.
 During each control period ($ControlPeriod$), the {\daemon} tracks the available memory in its local machine and proactively allocates (reclaims) slabs to (from) remote mapping when memory usage is low (high).
-It is also responsible for slab regeneration during remote machine failures or slab corruptions.
+It also performs slab regeneration during remote failures or corruptions.

+\paragraph{Fragmentation in Remote Memory} During the registration of {\daemon}(s), {\host} registers the RDMA memory regions and allocates slabs on the remote machines based on its memory demand.
+Memory regions are usually large (by default, 1GB) and the whole address space is homogeneously splitted.
+Moreover, RDMA drivers guarantee the memory regions are generated in a contiguous physical address space to ensure faster remote-memory access. {\name} introduces no additional fragmentation in remote machines.